tuthodien/lighttpd-mod-ceph/README.md

 # lighttpd-mod-ceph
-Serving static file from Ceph Object Storage using librados
+Serve static file from Ceph Object Storage using librados